Battle of Mons: Retreat

 By the afternoon, the British position in the salient had become untenable; the 4th Middlesex had suffered casualties of 15 officers and 353 other ranks killed or wounded.
 To the east of the British position, units of the German IX Corps had begun to cross the canal in force, threatening the British right flank.
-At Nimy, Private Oskar Niemeyer had swum across the canal under British fire to operate machinery closing a swing bridge.
-Although he was killed, his actions re-opened the bridge and allowed the Germans to increase pressure against the 4th Royal Fusiliers.
+At Nimy, Private Oskar Niemeyer had swum across the canal under British fire to operate the machinery of a swing bridge to close it before he was killed.
+He re-opened the bridge and allowed the Germans to increase pressure against the 4th Royal Fusiliers.

-Having returned from Valenciennes, Commander-in-Chief Sir John French was still convinced that an advance could soon be made, however, by 3:00 p.m., the 3rd Division was ordered to retire from the salient, to positions a short distance to the south of Mons and a similar retreat towards evening by the 5th Division to conform.
+Having returned from Valenciennes, the British Commander-in-Chief, Sir John French, was still convinced that an advance could soon be made; by 3:00 p.m., the 3rd Division was ordered to retire from the salient, to positions a short distance to the south of Mons and a similar retreat by the 5th Division was ordered near the evening to conform.
 By nightfall, II Corps had established a new defensive line running through the villages of Montrœul, Boussu, Wasmes, Paturages and Frameries.
 The Germans had built pontoon bridges over the canal and were approaching the British positions in great strength.
-News had arrived that the French Fifth Army was retreating, dangerously exposing the British right flank and at 2:00 a.m. on 24 August, II Corps was ordered to retreat south-west into France to reach defensible positions along the Valenciennes–Maubeuge road.
-Sir John finally accepted that an advance wouldn't be able to take place and admitted that a retreat had to be made quickly, else the consequences would be irreparable for the BEF.
+News had arrived that the Fifth Army was retreating, dangerously exposing the British right flank and at 2:00 a.m. on 24 August, II Corps was ordered to retreat south-westwards into France, to reach defensible positions along the Valenciennes–Maubeuge road.
+French finally accepted that a swift retreat was necessary, else the consequences would be irreparable for the BEF.